brandonlipman/mac-dev-setup/README.md

 ## Python

 OS X, like Linux, ships with [Python](http://python.org/) already installed.
 But you don't want to mess with the system Python (some system tools rely on it, etc.), so we'll install our own version with Homebrew.
-It will also allow us to get the very latest version of Python 2.7.
+It will also allow us to get the very latest version of Python.

+### Python Version Control
+We also want to setup Python Version Manager that way we can easily run projects that require Python2 or Python3 without issues or conflicts.

+For this we will use Pyenv.
+See [install instructions](https://github.com/pyenv/pyenv#installation).

+    $ brew install pyenv

+Then edit the .bash_profile (had issue) and this was the solution accordoing to [this answer](https://github.com/pyenv/pyenv/issues/427)

+    export PATH="/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin"
+    export PYENV_ROOT="$HOME/.pyenv"
+    export PATH="$PYENV_ROOT/bin:$PATH"
+    eval "$(pyenv init -)"

+Now you should be able install different versions of python.

 The following command will install Python 2.7 and any dependencies required (it can take a few minutes to build everything):